Nexmo/station/_partials/stitch/guides/enable-screenshare/javascript.md

 ### 1.2 - Adding the extension’s JavaScript code

 We’ll have to create the file `screen-capture.js` we referenced in the manifest, which is the code the extension will run.
-Stitch sends a `screenshare-extension-installed` message to the extension and expects a `success` answer, so we'll need to add code to check for that message.
+Nexmo Client SDK sends a `screenshare-extension-installed` message to the extension and expects a `success` answer, so we'll need to add code to check for that message.
 On any other message, we'll make the extension reply with the proper stream id from the screen capture.
 The code looks like this:

 ```javascript
 chrome.runtime.onMessageExternal.addListener((message, sender, sendResponse) => {